Skip to Content, Navigation, or Footer.

 In 2014, Rhode Island voters approved $35 million in bonds dedicated to funding enhancements to mass transit hub infrastructure, which would likely mean replacing or upgrading Providence’s Kennedy Plaza.

-Ten years later, the Rhode Island Public Transport Authority and the City Council have yet to decide what this improved hub will look like or where it will be located.
+Ten years later, the Rhode Island Public Transport Authority has yet to decide what this improved hub will look like or where it will be located.

 RIPTA has stated that the revamped hub will improve the rider experience by providing an environment that is “safe and controlled,” “does not require riders to cross many streets” and is “interconnected to other transit options.”